Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Introduction

-With the \IE median depth of $25.3$ mag at a signal-to-noise ratio of 10 for galaxies \citep{EROData}, the \Euclid images of the Perseus cluster of galaxies obtained within the \citet[ERO]{EROcite} are a unique opportunity to perform a study of the morphology of distant galaxies in the background of the cluster.
-We therefore perform on these galaxies single Sérsic model fitting, as well as bulge-disc decomposition.
-This allows us to compare the performance of these configurations and their parameters in characterising distant \Euclid galaxies.
-We demonstrate some limitations in modelling galaxies as single-S\'ersic profiles, and how the resulting flux and structural parameters relate to the measurements of their bulges and discs.
-We also measure colours of the bulges and discs of galaxies, which may be symptomatic of distinct histories of star formation when different, as well as colour gradients within these galaxies.
-Morphological analyses based on multi-component profile-fitting of galaxies in the Perseus cluster are also being performed (\citealp{Mondelin-2025-ERO-outskirts-SB-and-color-profiles}; Tarsitano et al. in prep{.}).
-From these ERO images, analyses were also performed of the Perseus cluster luminosity and mass functions \citep{EROPerseusOverview}, of the intra-cluster light \citep{Kluge-2024-ERO-Perseus-ICL}, and of the cluster's dwarf galaxies \citep{Marleau-2024-ERO-Perseus-dwarf}.
+With the \IE median depth of $25.3$ mag at a signal-to-noise ratio of ten for galaxies \citep{EROData}, the \Euclid images of the Perseus cluster of galaxies obtained within the \citet[ERO]{EROcite} represent a unique opportunity to perform a study of the morphology of distant galaxies in the background of the cluster.
+We therefore performed on these galaxies single Sérsic model fitting as well as bulge-disc decomposition.
+This allowed us to compare the performance of these configurations and their parameters in characterising distant \Euclid galaxies.
+We demonstrate some limitations in modelling galaxies as single-S\'ersic profiles and how the resulting flux and structural parameters relate to the measurements of their bulges and discs.
+We also measured the colours of the bulges and discs of galaxies, which may be symptomatic of distinct histories of star formation when different, as well as colour gradients within these galaxies.
+Morphological analyses based on the multi-component profile-fitting of galaxies in the Perseus cluster are also being performed (\citealp{Mondelin-2025-ERO-outskirts-SB-and-color-profiles}; Tarsitano et al. in prep{.}).
+From these ERO images, analyses were also performed of the Perseus cluster luminosity and mass functions \citep{EROPerseusOverview}, of the intracluster light \citep{Kluge-2025-ERO-Perseus-ICL}, and of the cluster's dwarf galaxies \citep{Marleau-2025-ERO-Perseus-dwarf}.